Peterpiotr/siguren-documentation/docs/source/archives/user-manual-7-4.rst

 limiter, and to give them this user manual.

 | For the dynamic tests at 1.1 times the rated load, the preset value of
-  the torque limiter is normally calibrated to a value sufficient to allow movement
+  the MS Torque Limiter is normally calibrated to a value sufficient to allow movement
 | For static tests, two cases may occur depending on the preset value of
-  the torque limiter:
+  the MS Torque Limiter:

--  *If the torque limiter is calibrated to a value greater than the static load:*
+-  *If the MS Torque Limiter is calibrated to a value greater than the static load:*

 In this case the static load can be handled by the main motor at low speed, avoiding the jerks and high acceleration.

--  *If the torque limiter is calibrated to a value lower than the static load:*
+-  *If the MS Torque Limiter is calibrated to a value lower than the static load:*

-In this case, either you change the setting of the torque limiter by adding springs, or you use additional loads.
+In this case, either you change the setting of the MS Torque Limiter by adding springs, or you use additional loads.
 In the last case, it is necessary to: